Contractor Capacity: The Oft Neglected Third CPosted by Daniel Christianson, AFSB

 A contractor’s plant and equipment directly affect their capacity for work.
 Depending on the size and type of work a contractor performs, different amounts and types of equipment are necessary.
 HVAC contractors need sheet metal shops, while pavers and road builders need specialized heavy equipment to perform their jobs.
 Contractors need to be certain that they have enough equipment and production resources to complete their work obligations without spreading those resources too thin, as this again leads to overextension and causes delays and issues on jobs that can compound over time.

-Daniel is Senior Contract Underwriter in the Portland Branch office; Daniel joined ORSC in November 2018 and received his AFSB designation in 2019.
+Daniel is Assistant Bond Manager in the Portland Branch office; Daniel joined ORSC in November 2018 and received his AFSB designation in 2019.